 Nature of the Business-AtriCure, Inc. (the "Company" or "AtriCure") was incorporated in the State of Delaware on October 31, 2000.
-The Company provides innovative Atrial Fibrillation ("AF") solutions designed to produce superior outcomes that reduce the economic and social burden of AF.
-The Company sells its products to hospitals and medical centers globally.
+The Company provides innovative Atrial Fibrillation ("Afib") solutions designed to produce superior outcomes that reduce the economic and social burden of Afib.
+The Company sells its products to hospitals globally through a direct sales force and distributors.

 Basis of Presentation-The accompanying interim financial statements have been prepared in accordance with the rules and regulations of the Securities and Exchange Commission ("SEC").
-The accompanying interim financial statements are unaudited, but in the opinion of the Company's management, contain all of the normal, recurring adjustments considered necessary to present fairly the financial position, results of operations and cash flows for the periods presented in conformity with generally accepted accounting principles applicable to interim periods.
-Certain information and footnote disclosures normally included in annual financial statements prepared in accordance with accounting principles generally accepted in the United States ("GAAP") have been omitted or condensed.
+The accompanying interim financial statements are unaudited, but in the opinion of the Company's management, contain all of the normal, recurring adjustments considered necessary to present fairly the financial position, results of operations and cash flows for the periods presented in conformity with generally accepted accounting principles generally accepted in the United States ("GAAP") applicable to interim periods.
+Certain information and footnote disclosures normally included in annual financial statements prepared in accordance with GAAP have been omitted or condensed.
 The Company believes the disclosures herein are adequate to make the information presented not misleading.
 Results of operations are not necessarily indicative of the results expected for the full fiscal year or for any future period.